 I’m a 33 year old Adelaide bloke who before I moved to Sweden used to live in Melbourne.
 I’ve a massive sport interest, am a huge footy fan I go for the Adelaide Crows, of course.
 I also greatly enjoy more practical work.
 I built my own house in Melbourne before moving to Sweden and I did a lot of the work in and around the house myself (with great help from my dad).
 We’re now patiently waiting council approval so I hopefully can start a new renovating/extension project on our house here in Melbourne.

 The blog is our way of sharing our everyday life with friends, families and others who are interested in reading about what we’re up to.
 We write about how it is moving to and living in a different country than your home country, the culture shocks we experience, the differences we encounter between Sweden and Australia, the two countries’ different traditions and much more.
 Our goal is to try to look at the differences in a positive way and and bring the best of these two worlds and cultures together into our everyday life.
 Both Sweden and Australia are great countries, both with their own pros and cons.

 It’s been a roller coaster ride so far and we’re sure it will not end here, so come along for the ride!

-Feel free to leave a comment in on of our post or email us directly via swedenaustralia(at)gmail.com, to let us know you were here and don’t hesitate to ask us questions about Australia and/or Sweden!
+Feel free to leave a comment in on of our post to let us know you were here or email us directly via swedenaustralia(at)gmail.com if you have any questions about Australia and/or Sweden!